dovecot/documentation/source/configuration_manual/acl.rst

 .. dovecotadded:: 2.2.11

+.. note:: This setting is deprecated since v2.4.0/v3.0.0 in favor of configuration-file embedded settings.

 Global ACL file path is specified as a parameter to vfile backend in :dovecot_plugin:ref:`acl <acl>` setting (``/etc/dovecot/dovecot-acl`` in the above example).
 The file contains otherwise the same data as regular per-mailbox ``dovecot-acl`` files, except